-Before calculating prevalences, totals or means for a particular variable, an adjustment is made to the final weights to account for respondents who answered 'don't know' to or refused to answer the question.
+Before calculating proportions, totals or means for a particular variable, an adjustment is made to the final weights to account for respondents who answered with 'don't know' or 'refused' to the relevant question or questions.

-The adjustment rates up the final weights of the respondents who gave a response to the item, to represent the final weights of the respondents who answered don't know or refused to answer for the variable in question.
-This is carried out within cells defined by sex and age group (10 year age groups for adults and 5 year age groups for children), making use of some information on what type of respondents are more likely to be item non-respondents to this variable.
-Then the item non-respondents can be safely left out of the calculation of prevalences, totals or means for the variable.
+The adjustment increases the final weights of the respondents who answered the question, to represent the final weights of the respondents who answered 'don't know' or 'refused'.
+This is carried out within cells defined by sex and age group (10-year age groups for adults and five-year age groups for children), therefore making use of some information on what type of respondents are more likely to be item non-respondents to the variable.
+Then the item non-respondents can be safely left out of the calculation of proportions, totals or means for the variable.

-The adjustment is most important for totals, so that item non-response does not lead to the under-estimation of the number of people having the particular condition or behaviour.
-The effect will usually be very small for prevalences and means - that is, prevalences and means using the adjusted weights will be very similar to those using the final calibrated weights.
+The adjustment is most important for totals to ensure that item non-response does not lead to underestimating the number of people who have a particular condition or behaviour.
+The effect will usually be very small for proportions and means; that is, proportions and means using the adjusted weights will be very similar to those using the final calibrated weights.

-The adjustment is done 'on the fly' in the sense that the item-specific weights are created and used in estimation, but are not kept on the survey data set.
+The adjustment is done 'on the fly' in the sense that the item-specific weights are created and used for estimating but are not kept on the survey data set.